The Defocusing Energy-Critical Wave Equation with a Cubic Convolution: Introduction

 On the other hand, the scattering theory for the Hartree equation

-has been also studied by many authors (see \cite{GiV00,LiMZ09,MXZ07a,MXZ09,MXZ09a,MXZ09b,MXZ10,MXZ07b}).
+has been also studied by many authors (see \cite{GiV00,LiMZ09,MXZ07a}).
 For the subcritical cases in the defocusing case (i.e. $2\leq\gamma<\min\{4,d\}$ and $\mu=1$) , Ginibre and Velo \cite{GiV00} derived the associated Morawetz inequality and extracted an useful Birman-Solomjak type estimate to obtain the asymptotic completeness in the energy space.
-Nakanishi \cite{Na99d} improved the results by a new Morawetz estimate.
+Nakanishi \cite{Na99d} improved the results by establishing a new Morawetz estimate.
 For the critical case ($\gamma=4,~d\geq 5$), Miao, Xu and Zhao \cite{MXZ07a} took advantage of a new kind of the localized Morawetz estimate to rule out the possibility of the energy concentration at origin and established the scattering results in the energy space for the radial data in dimension $d\geq 5$.
-We refer also to \cite{MXZ09,MXZ09a,MXZ09b,MXZ10,MXZ07b} for the general data and focusing case.

 For the equation $(\ref{equ1})$ with $V(x)=|x|^{-\gamma}$, using the ideas of Strauss \cite{St81a,St81b} and Pecher \cite{Pe85}, Mochizuki \cite{Mo89} showed that if $d \geq 3$, $2\leq \gamma < \min\{d, 4\}$, then the global well-posedness and scattering results with small initial data hold in the energy space $H^1(\R^d)\times L^2(\R^d)$.
 One may also refer to \cite{MZ} which study a complete scattering theory of the Klein-Gordon equation with a cubic convolution for large data in the subcritical case.
 This paper is devoted to study a complete scattering theory of the equation $(\ref{equ1})$ for the critical case (i.e. $\gamma=4,~d\geq5$) in the energy space $\dot{H}^1_x(\R^d)\times L^2_x(\R^d)$.